• Ebook

 Cottage Fries

-Right now, the Instant Pot travels with me and I use it in RV hookups, hotel rooms, and friends’ houses (pre-COVID).
+In the future, you'll be seeing a lot more easy one-pot dishes.
+Plus (hopefully) some Instant Pot meals if I can rewire my van electric to handle the requirements.
+Right now, theย Instant Potย travels with me and I use it in RV hookups, hotel rooms, and friends' houses (pre-COVID).

 Blogger Updates